zvnald/quran-planner/README.md

     return total;
   }

+  // Returns the actual page range (min..max page number) the memorization plan (memoDays) has
+  // covered strictly before calendar-day index `beforeIndex`.
+Unlike a simple page COUNT, this
+  // captures exactly where the newly memorized pages sit in the book — essential for "reverse"
+  // memorization (from the end backward) or when the memorized pages land nowhere near the
+  // review range's own upper bound.
+Returns null if nothing has been memorized yet. function getMemoRangeMemorizedBefore(memoDays, beforeIndex) {
+    let minP = null, maxP = null;
+    const limit = Math.min(beforeIndex, memoDays.length);
+    for (let i = 0; i < limit; i++) {
+      const d = memoDays[i];
+      if (d && !d.isRest && !d.isFilled && d.fromPage != null && d.toPage != null) {
+        if (minP === null || d.fromPage < minP) minP = d.fromPage;
+        if (maxP === null || d.toPage > maxP) maxP = d.toPage;
+      }
+    }
+    return minP === null ? null : { from: minP, to: maxP };
+  }

+  // Merges a list of {from,to} page segments, combining any that touch or overlap into one
+  // contiguous segment.
+Segments that stay far apart (e.g. review range 500-604 plus a newly
+  // memorized range 20-60) are correctly kept as separate blocks rather than being force-joined. function mergeReviewSegments(segs) {
+    const sorted = segs.slice().sort((a, b) => a.from - b.from);
+    const merged = [];
+    for (const s of sorted) {
+      const last = merged[merged.length - 1];
+      if (last && s.from <= last.to + 1) {
+        last.to = Math.max(last.to, s.to);
+      } else {
+        merged.push({ from: s.from, to: s.to });
+      }
+    }
+    return merged;
+  }

-  // "المراجعة المتزايدة" (growing/incremental review): behaves like buildCyclicAssignments, except
-  // that at the start of every new cycle the review range's upper bound grows to also include
+  // "المراجعة المتزايدة" (growing/incremental review): at the start of every new cycle, the review
-  // whatever the memorization plan (memoDays) newly memorized during all previous cycles — so if
+  // scope grows to also include the ACTUAL pages the memorization plan (memoDays) newly memorized
-  // memorization finishes week 1's portion, week 2's review covers the original range PLUS week
-  // 1's new pages, week 3 covers that PLUS week 2's new pages, and so on.
-Growth stops naturally
-  // once the memorization plan itself is finished (sumMemoPagesBefore then stays constant), and the
+  // during all previous cycles — wherever those pages fall in the book, and regardless of
+  // memorization direction.
+A newly memorized block that sits right next to the existing scope
+  // simply extends it (from either side); a block memorized somewhere unrelated is added as its
+  // own separate segment so it still gets reviewed.
+Growth stops naturally once the memorization
-  // upper bound never exceeds TOTAL_PAGES.
-Each cycle's daily quota is recalculated from scratch
+  // plan itself is finished.
+Each cycle's daily quota is recalculated from scratch so the full
-  // (via buildDailyAssignments) so the larger range still gets fully covered within that cycle. function buildGrowingCyclicAssignments(fromPage, initialToPage, cycleDays, totalDays, activeDaysList, startDateObj, memoDays) {
+  // (possibly larger, possibly multi-segment) scope still gets covered within that cycle. function buildGrowingCyclicAssignments(initialFrom, initialTo, cycleDays, totalDays, activeDaysList, startDateObj, memoDays) {
     const days = [];
     let offset = 0;
+    let segments = [{ from: initialFrom, to: initialTo }];
     while (offset < totalDays) {
       const chunkLen = Math.min(cycleDays, totalDays - offset);
       const chunkStart = addDays(startDateObj, offset);
-      const memorizedSoFar = sumMemoPagesBefore(memoDays, offset);
+      const newRange = getMemoRangeMemorizedBefore(memoDays, offset);
-      const cycleToPage = Math.min(initialToPage + memorizedSoFar, TOTAL_PAGES);
+      if (newRange) segments = mergeReviewSegments([...segments, newRange]);
-      const chunkDays = buildDailyAssignments(fromPage, cycleToPage, chunkLen, activeDaysList, chunkStart);
+      const chunkDays = buildSegmentedDailyAssignments(segments, chunkLen, activeDaysList, chunkStart, "forward");
       days.push(...chunkDays);
       offset += chunkLen;
     }
     return days;
   }

-  // The final (largest) upper bound the growing review range will reach once the memorization
+  // The final set of page segments the growing review range will cover once the memorization
-  // plan finishes — used for display text ("سينتهي النطاق النهائي عند صفحة ..."). function getGrowingReviewFinalToPage(initialToPage, memoDays) {
+  // plan finishes (used for display text) — e.g. [{from:20,to:604}] if everything merged into one
-    return Math.min(initialToPage + sumMemoPagesBefore(memoDays, memoDays.length), TOTAL_PAGES);
+  // block, or multiple entries if some newly memorized pages ended up unrelated to the original range. function getGrowingReviewFinalSegments(initialFrom, initialTo, memoDays) {
+    let segments = [{ from: initialFrom, to: initialTo }];
+    const finalRange = getMemoRangeMemorizedBefore(memoDays, memoDays.length);
+    if (finalRange) segments = mergeReviewSegments([...segments, finalRange]);
+    return segments;
+  }

+  // Total number of distinct pages covered by the final growing-review segments. function getGrowingReviewFinalPageCount(initialFrom, initialTo, memoDays) {
+    return getGrowingReviewFinalSegments(initialFrom, initialTo, memoDays)
+      .reduce((sum, s) => sum + (s.to - s.from + 1), 0);
+  }

+  // Human-readable "من X إلى Y" / "من X إلى Y و من A إلى B" description of a segment list. function describeReviewSegments(segments) {
+    return segments.map((s) => (s.from === s.to ? `${s.from}` : `من ${s.from} إلى ${s.to}`)).join("، و ");
   }

   // Central place resolving the review tab's page range into an actual day-by-day schedule,